SickChill/SickChill.Wiki/Translations.md

 The UI is in process of being fully translated.

-We are in the process of adding crowdin integration to make it easier for translators to contribute.
+We are in the process of adding [Crowdin](https://crowdin.com/) integration to make it easier for translators to contribute, and for us to make sure the `pot` and `*.po` are always up to date.

 In the mean time, is a `pot` file at `locale/messages.pot`, which can be used with [Poedit](https://poedit.net/)

 If you are maintaining the `pot` file or using our setup.py script to manage extracting messages from the source  or intializing/updating/compiling catalogs these are the available commands: